-The regulations governing the inspection of animals and products of animal origin by border veterinary officers form part of the animal disease and animal welfare legislation, species conservation legislation and food legislation.
+The regulations governing the control of animals and products of animal origin by border veterinary officers form part of the animal disease and animal welfare legislation, species conservation legislation and food legislation.

-Inspections by the border veterinary service in the context of trade with the EU were abolished in 2009.
-Since then, the veterinary inspection points at the external borders of the EU have inspected shipments from third countries that are bound for Switzerland via EU states.
-The Swiss border veterinary service at Zurich and Geneva airports in turn inspects shipments from third countries that are destined either for Switzerland or for onward transport to the EU.
+Veterinary border control in the context of trade with the EU were abolished in 2009.
+Since then, the border control posts at the external borders of the EU have inspected shipments from third countries that are bound for Switzerland via EU states.
+The Swiss border veterinary service at Zurich and Geneva airports in turn controls shipments from third countries that are destined either for Switzerland or for onward transport to the EU.
 Both airports are thus part of the external border of the EU.

-Animals and products containing material of animal origin must be inspected by the veterinary border service on import or during transit.
-The animals and animal products that are subject to border veterinary inspections are laid down in Commission Decision 2007/275/EC according to Article 6 of the Federal Department of Home Affairs Ordinance on the Import, Transit and Export of Animals and Animal Products in Transactions with Third Countries.
+Animals and products containing material of animal origin must be controlled by the veterinary border service on import or during transit.
+The animals and animal products that are subject to veterinary border controls are laid down in Article 6 of the Federal Department of Home Affairs Ordinance on the Import, Transit and Export of Animals and Animal Products in Transactions with Third Countries.
 They must be imported by air (with air waybill).
-The fees for border veterinary inspections are set in accordance with the FSVO Fees Ordinance.
+The fees for veterinary border controls are set in accordance with the FSVO Fees Ordinance.